Summary of Employee Benefits

 - The difference in the vision plans is really in the network of providers.
 You can do a search of both networks and see which one your provider is in.
 VSP is more of the independent vision providers and Davis more of the “big box” stores.
 The website is www.guardiananytime.com

-- All full time employees working at least 30 hours per week are covered by a $50,000 Life Insurance Policy and Accidental Death and Dismemberment (AD&D) Insurance through Lincoln Life.
+- All full time employees working at least 30 hours per week are covered by a $50,000 Life Insurance Policy and Accidental Death and Dismemberment (AD&D) Insurance through Guardian.
 This benefit is fully paid for by Daemen.

 Voluntary/Supplemental Life Insurance Elections & Guaranteed Issue Limitations before EOI Form:

 - Employee pays 100% of the cost for this benefit with a biweekly payroll deduction based on age and coverage amount chosen.
-This plan is administered through Lincoln Life.
+This plan is administered through Guardian.

-- The Guaranteed Issue amount for new voluntary life insurance is $20,000 for employee only and newly elected spouse/child(ren) coverage is $10,000 during Open Enrollment.
-Any amount chosen over this will require you to complete an Evidence of Insurability form, which must be reviewed and approved by Lincoln before you are accepted for that insurance amount over the guaranteed issue amount.
+- The Guaranteed Issue amount for new voluntary life insurance is $150,000 for employee only and newly elected spouse/child(ren) coverage is $10,000.
+Any amount chosen over this will require you to complete an Evidence of Insurability form, which must be reviewed and approved by Guardian before you are accepted for that insurance amount over the guaranteed issue amount.